dreamorganism/dreamorganism.github.io/content/workshop.en.md

 This course is suitable for newbies and professionals.
 Also if you

 - are feeling stuck, lost or lonley
-- are sometimes unsure how to behave, or what to eat or drink
+- are sometimes unsure how to behave according to your authentic self
+- are unsure how to fuel your body properly to thrive
 - are not happy with the state of your personal or business relationships
 - are unable to support or help a friend or those around you
 - want to improve your health and joy of life

 **and**

-- are ready to invest in yourself, than "Hack my Health" is the workshop for you!
+- are ready to invest in yourself

+than don't miss our workshop, and get some insights into how you can #Hack.My.Health!

 {{% /div %}}

-## Who are you?
+## Who are we? - Your facilitators

 ### Timothy Eichler
 {{< flexrow class="container" style="justify-content: space-between;">}}
 {{% div style="width:80%" %}}

-Three years ago I came into contact with [Non violent communication](https://www.cnvc.org/about) and [Crucial Conversations](https://cruciallearning.com/crucial-conversations-for-dialogue/), this inspired me to learn about emotions and invest in my communnication skill.
+Three years ago, Timothy came into contact with [Non violent communication](https://www.cnvc.org/about) and [Crucial Conversations](https://cruciallearning.com/crucial-conversations-for-dialogue/), this inspired him to learn about emotions and invest in his communnication skills.

-- I suffered with depression for many years, this gave me experience in techniques of psychology and therapy.
+- He suffered with depression for many years, this gave him experience in techniques of psychology and therapy.
-- As a software developer and engineer I learned to understand complex systems
+- As a software developer and engineer, he learned to understand complex systems.
-- Through [Alan Watts](https://alanwatts.org/life-of-alan-watts/), I learned about spirituality and zen
+- Through [Alan Watts](https://alanwatts.org/life-of-alan-watts/), he learned about spirituality and zen.
-- Through sports i learned about the soul, mind body connection.
+- Through sports, he learned about the mind body soul connection.

 I am currently focusing [on](../learn/overview/) developing new technology to improve the [collaboration of humans](https://cardano.org/).
 {{% /div %}}